 The two buttons – ‘Try Again’ and ‘Cancel’ offered, seem of little or no use.

 Although it is difficult to determine the exact cause of the problem, experts suggest the code shows up commonly due to corrupted or damaged registry files, malware or spyware infection, old or outdated Windows driver, file system corruption and most importantly ‘Unfinished installation of Windows / improper maintenance cause.

-This, can lead to events such as program failing to run, system freezing, system start up problem, and system shut down problems.
+This can lead to events such as program failing to run, system freezing, system start up the problem, and the system shut down problems.
 Follow these steps and see if it works.

 Install latest Updates and Drivers

 Make sure that you have the latest drivers installed for your Windows machine.
 Also, I would suggest you install all the available Windows Updates including the optional updates for drivers.